Rank | Picture | Name | Rating | Shop |

 6. King Canopy Fully Enclosed Clear Greenhouse

-Steel frame, a fully enclosed clear cover and a white finish make this greenhouse look both cute and classic.
-Added features include a cover that is a UV inhibitor, fire retardant and water resistant with a ripstop.
+A steel frame, a fully enclosed clear cover, and a white finish make this greenhouse look both cute and classic.
+Added features include a cover that is a UV inhibitor, fire retardant, and water resistant with a ripstop.

 - Dimensions (L x W x H): 126 x 115 x 95 inches